therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

 To do so, we can use the API provided by the :mod:`~oef.query` module and building :class:`~oef.query.Query` object as explained in :ref:`query-language`

-Once our query is ready, we can use the :func:`~oef.agents.OEFCoreInterface.search_agents` method.
+Once our query is ready, we can use the :func:`~oef.agents.Agent.search_agents` method.

 Suppose we want to search cars whose manufacturer is ``Ferrari``.
 Continuing with the definition of the data model `in this section <#register-agent>`__.